brain246/brain246.github.io/_tabs/about.md

 order: 4
 ---
 ## Me, myself and I
-Hi there and welcome to my blog![^1]
+Hi there and welcome to my secret hideout!

-My name is Thomas and i am currently occupied as an Azure data engineer using any/all  these nifty tools:
+I am Thomas and currently occupied as an (Azure) data engineer.
+Well, my _official_ job title these days is `BI Architect`, a title that only works on LinkedIn and maybe Tinder.
+Techies (inlduding me) don't usually know what that even means and even if they think they do, those  ideas are wrong in 73.29% of cases[^perc].

+But regardless of titles, the most used tools and cloud services as of recent are:
 - Synapse (Serverless, Dedicated, Spark, Data Explorer, Pipelines, ...)
 - Data Factory
 - Databricks
 - SQL-Server(s) of any kind
-- Datalake(s)
+- Storage accounts / Datalake(s)

-I am a fan of (data) lakehouse architecture including delta-tables and anything related.
+I am a fan of lakehouse architectures including their key comonents like delta-(live)-tables, delta-sharing, the unity catalog and Datbricks/Synapse shared meta data (tables).

-Since one of my main treats is being lazy (and hating repetitive work), i naturally developed an interest in DevOps/Automation.
-To make up for lack of concentration (treat #2), i am not touching any code unless it is version controlled.
-That includes cloud infrastructure, database schemas as well as any kind of scripts.
+Since my main treat is being lazy and agrwiing hatred for repetitive tasks, i developed a big interest in DevOps & Automation.
+To make up for the lack of concentration (and missing sleep sleep), i am usually not touching any code, unless it is version controlled.
+That includes cloud infrastructure, database schemas and any kind of scripts & notebooks.

-This led to my little 'side-kick' implementing CI/CD/DevOps workflows in:
+So the next big "hobby" turned out to be:
 - Azure DevOps (Repos, Boards, Pipelines, Artifacts, ...)
-- Atlassian Cloud (Jira, Bitbucket, Confluence, ...)
+- Atlassian Cloud servises (Jira, Bitbucket, Confluence, ...)
 - Github (Actions, Issues, Projects, ...)

-Some would say that Git isn't an interest of mine, but more of a religion to me :hindu_temple:
+Some might say that my increasing affection for Git is starting to get inapporriate, but i see it more as religious experience n :hindu_temple:

-Since automation requires some scripting, i am constantly working on my Powershell, Bash (Fish) and other scripting skills.
-In the past i also pretended to know a bit of Lua, Tcl/Tk, VBA, Javascript, Actionscript and a few others i can't remember anymore.
+Since automation requires some sort of scripting, i am constantly working on my Powershell, Bash/Fish and Ubuntu scripting skills.

+In the past i also pretended to know a bit of Lua, Tcl/Tk, VBA, Javascript, Actionscript and a few other "scripting" languages which i can't remember anymore.

-Regarding querying and transformation of data i am most fluent in (T-)SQL, but also working on Python (Pyspark for that matter), Scala and other languages/dialects like Databricks-SQL, KQL (Kusto), etc.
+Regarding transformation of data, i am most fluent in (T-)SQL, but also working on Python (Pyspark for that matter), Scala and other languages/dialects like Databricks-SQL, KQL (Kusto), etc.

 ## The past
 Technologies and tools that i spent time on in my (professional) past: